Hgoatly/RecipesWithout/README.md

     - Recipe: The entire recipe is displayed on a card, with an image of the recipe at the top of the card.
 The card is superimposed on a background image of fruit and vegetables on a table.

 - ### Accessible to registered users via the navbar:
+    Python checks whether there is a user in session (``` if user in session ```) and passes this to Jinja, so that the correct navbar links will be displayed.
     - Add Recipes: A card entitled 'Add Your Recipe' with 'choose category', 'recipe name', 'equipment needed', 'number of portions', 'ingredients', 'method', 'add an image url' and 'describe your image' fields are superimposed on an image.
     - My Recipes: Images of all of the recipes added by that user are displayed on individual cards, along with their titles, date they were added, buttons to view, edit or delete the recipe, buttons to upvote or downvote the recipe,